Rishirajbal/Stock_prediction_using-reinforcement_learning/README.md

+** Note: This README was created with the assistance of AI to provide a comprehensive and professional documentation for the repository.
+The AI helped identify missing components in the original repository and created additional files and documentation to ensure a complete and functional  workflow.ALL the code has been done by the repository owner that is https://github.com/Rishirajbal with the assistance of deepseeck .

 # MacroHFT: Memory Augmented Context-aware Reinforcement Learning On High Frequency Trading

 This repository contains the implementation of the KDD 2024 paper ["MacroHFT: Memory Augmented Context-aware Reinforcement Learning On High Frequency Trading"](https://arxiv.org/abs/2406.14537).
 The project leverages advanced reinforcement learning techniques to optimize trading strategies in high-frequency trading environments.